 In a 2008 JNCI editorial, The Sea of Uncertainty Surrounding Ductal CarcinomaIn Situ — The Price of Screening Mammography H. Gilbert Welch states:

-“It’s time to figure out whether they really need surgery or whether all they really need is repeat mammography (or magnetic resonance imaging).
+“It’s time to figure out whether they really need surgery or whether all they really need is repeat mammography (or other imaging).
 In other words, should they be treated for breast cancer or should they be managed as individuals with an elevated risk for disease?
 Because the prognosis for women who are treated for early-stage breast cancer is so good, it’s reasonable to test a strategy of active surveillance for DCIS.
 Active surveillance could help women whose DCIS does not progress avoid treatment and allow those whose DCIS does progress to invasive cancer be diagnosed and treated when the prognosis is still extremely favorable.”

 A mathematical model developed by Duke researchers “suggests that active surveillance may be a rational trade-off for carefully selected patients with DCIS.”